Discover picturesque Croatia islands while island hopping

 Discover Lastovo, one of the Croatian islands

 You can also reach the island of Lastovo by ferry from Split.
 There the ferry docks in the port of Ubli.
 Similar to Vis, Lastovo was once a military base.
-Access was prohibited to foreigners.
+Access to foreigners was forbidden at the time.
 The island has only been accessible to everyone since 1992.
-It is still a real insider tip for individual travelers.
+It is therefore still considered a real insider tip for individual travellers.
 Lastovo is one of the greenest islands in the Croatian Adriatic.
 Ubli is the only ferry port on the island.
 From there you can reach the other island towns by public bus.
-Even if Lastovo has no sandy beaches, a visit is worthwhile.
-The cliff is worth seeing.
-You can reach secluded bays by boat.
-Here you can still enjoy nature that has hardly been touched.
+Even if Lastovo does not have sandy beaches, it is worth a visit.
+The cliffs are also worth seeing.
+You can also reach secluded bays by boat.
+Here you can enjoy nature that has hardly been touched.

 Conclusion: Island hopping on Croatian islands is an experience

-If you take the time to explore several Croatian islands, island hopping in the Adriatic is a great experience.
-You will get to know islands that offer impressions that distinguish them from each other due to their history and nature.
-Immerse yourself in the millennia-old history of the island world.
-Learn more about people and what makes their lives.
+If you take your time to explore several Croatian islands, island hopping in the Adriatic Sea is definitely a great experience.
+You will get to know islands that, due to their history and nature, offer impressions that make them different from each other.
+Learn more about the millennia-old history of the island world.
+Get to know the people and what makes their lives special.
 Enjoy the specialties of the region.
 And above all - enjoy the nature of the islands and the sea.
-Further Beach vacation destinations can be found here.
+Further Beach vacation destinations you can also find here.

 Island tips from travel bloggers

-What you on the Island of Cres expected in the Kvarner Bay, you will find out when traveling with a child.
+What you on the Island of Cres in the Kvarner Bay Expected, you will find out when traveling with a child, for example.

 Croatia islands

-Click on the photo and make a note of “Croatia Islands” on Pinterest
+Click on the photo and then remember "Croatia Islands" on Pinterest

-Text island hopping on Croatia islands: © Copyright Monika Fuchs, TravelWorldOnline
+Text island hopping on Croatian islands: © Copyright Monika Fuchs and TravelWorldOnline

-Photos: © Copyright Monika Fuchs and the photographers named in the image description.
+Photos: © Copyright Monika Fuchs and the photographers named in the photo description.